neu-cs2100/cs2100-pg-handout-testhw7/README.md

 ## Instructions

-Feel free to change the `NOISINESS` constant in `mob.py` if the noises get annoying.
+You will need to `pip3 install pygame` to be able to run the code.

 The initial code should be runnable from `main.py`.
+(It takes a couple seconds to start.)
 It may be useful to run it to see what it does.
+Your arrow keys control the person's face.

+Feel free to change the `NOISINESS` constant in `mob.py` if the noises get annoying.

 ### Problem 1: Selecting an adjacent empty cell